doc4d/docs/docs/settings/general.md

 ### Startup Environment

 You use this menu to select the default startup mode for the database: **Design** or **Application**.
-Unless otherwise specified, 4D opens by default in the Design environment if a password access system has not be activated.
+Unless specified, 4D opens by default in the Design environment if a password access system is not activated.

-**Note:** You can choose whether to open the database in compiled or interpreted in the opening dialog box, see the `GET USER LIST`command description.
+> You can choose to open the database in compiled or interpreted in the opening dialog box, see the [GET USER LIST](https://doc.4d.com/4dv19R/help/command/en/page609.html) command description.

 ### Activate Automatic Comments